glFusion/evlist/README.md

   - as soon as the end date has passed, i.e. the next day

 Number of events to display per page.
 	Number of events to display per page.

 CENTERBLOCK SETTINGS

-Enable Centerblock?

-    Set to TRUE to enable the evList centerblock.
+Centerblock Type
+    Select the type of centerblock to use, if any.
+    - "disabled" - no centerblock is shown
+    - "table" - a table of events is shown
+    - "story" - upcoming events are shown as stories

 Centerblock Position
     Select the position of the centerblock.

 Topic
     Which topic should the centerblock be displayed

 Select an event range to display
     Select which event range to include in the centerblock.

 Number of events to display
     Number of events to display in the centerblock.

 Number of characters to display in event summary
     Number of characters (width) of the centerblock.

 QUIRKS AND ISSUES
-The selected starting date for a repeating event is always used, even if if would normally not be included.
+The selected starting date for a repeating event is always used, even if it would normally not be included.
 For example, creating an event to occur every third Tuesday, but selecting a Monday as the start date, causes the event to occur on that Monday as well as the following Tuesdays.

+When the JSON calendar is used the Mootools tooltip is not working except on the first calendar viewed.
+The normal browser hover style is used to show event information when hovering over an event title.